-- 8. Children of Prisoners of War or Persons Missing in Action (Tex.
+8. Children of Prisoners of War or Persons Missing in Action (Tex.
 Ed.
 Code § 54.343)

 Dependent children of any person who is a domiciliary of Texas on active duty as a member of the armed forces of the United States and who at the time of registration is classified by the Department of Defense as a prisoner of war or as missing in action, are eligible for exemption of tuition and fees.
-Before registering, students should complete an application for this exemption - 9.
-Senior Citizens (Tex.
+Before registering, students should complete an application for this exemption in the Office of Student Financial Aid.

+9. Senior Citizens (Tex.
 Ed.
 Code § 54.365)